-- 5. Interpersonal skills and communication: development of the capacity to relate effectively and meaningfully with individuals, families, groups, and/or communities.
-This area includes training in the acquisition/refinement of interpersonal skills (e.g. therapeutic relationship, interactions with research subjects, sensitivity to public perception in advocacy efforts, online professionalism, communication with colleagues and supervisors). - 6.
-Reflective practice, bias evaluation: Education on practice conducted within the boundaries of competencies, commitment to lifelong learning, engagement with scholarship, critical thinking, and a commitment to the development of the profession.
-An understanding of one's own characteristics, biases, strengths, assumptions, beliefs, power, and privilege and the impact these have upon professional functioning. - 7.
-Ethics, standards, laws, policies: Training in the understanding and application of ethical values, ethical concepts, ethical reasoning (e.g., ethical decision-making), and awareness of legal issues and standards of practice regarding professional activities with individuals, groups, and organizations. - 8.
-Interdisciplinary collaboration and service settings: Identification and involvement with one's colleagues and peers.
-Knowledge of key issues and concepts in related disciplines and the ability to interact with professionals in them.
+- 5. Interpersonal skills and communication: Development of the capacity to relate effectively and meaningfully with individuals, families, groups, and/or communities.
+This area includes training in the acquisition/refinement of interpersonal skills (e.g., therapeutic relationship, interactions with research subjects, sensitivity to public perception in advocacy efforts, online professionalism, communication with colleagues and supervisors). - 6.
+Bias evaluation, reflective practice: Education on practice conducted within the boundaries of competencies, commitment to lifelong learning, engagement with scholarship, critical thinking, and a commitment to the development of the profession.
+This education includes an understanding of one's own characteristics, biases, strengths, assumptions, beliefs, power, and privilege and the impact these have upon professional functioning. - 7.
+Ethics, standards, laws, policies: Training in the understanding and application of ethical values, ethical concepts, ethical reasoning (e.g., ethical decision making), and awareness of legal issues and standards of practice regarding professional activities with individuals, groups, and organizations. - 8.
+Interprofessional collaboration and service settings: Identification and involvement with one's colleagues and peers.
+Knowledge of key issues and concepts in related disciplines and the ability to interact with professionals in them. - C. FUNCTIONAL COMPETENCIES.
+Although programs will vary in emphasis and in available resources, a sound doctoral-level education in the foundations of professional psychology is prerequisite to training in clinical, counselling, and school psychology and clinical neuropsychology.
+Training in the practice of psychology includes a range of assessment and intervention procedures delivered in a range of settings.
+Although programs may emphasize different theoretical models and skills, students need to become familiar with the diversity of major assessment and intervention techniques in common use and their theoretical bases.
+Programs must include training in evidence-based assessments and interventions, as well as training in evaluating and monitoring the outcome of these practices. - Instruction in the following functional competencies must be included in graduate-level instruction in every doctoral program in professional psychology, and emphasis on domain-specific knowledge in clinical psychology, counselling psychology, school psychology, and clinical neuropsychology is required to be included in each of these areas of instruction.
+Additionally, training in each functional competency must include commensurate training in the foundational competencies outlined in Standard V.B (see Appendix D for an example). - Assessment using more than one type of assessment approach (e.g., intelligence testing, behavioural assessment, personality testing, psychoeducational assessment, diagnostic assessment, cognitive assessment, neuropsychological assessment). - 2.
+Interventions (i.e., planning, techniques, and evaluation including progress and outcome monitoring) that represent more than one approach (e.g., cognitive-behavioural, emotionally focused, psychodynamic, interpersonal, systemic, cognitive remediation, school-based consultation, neuropsychologically informed interventions, integrative, multicultural, feminist); and that use different modes of delivery (e.g., individual, couple, family, group, electronically-mediated). - 3.
+Consultation (e.g., interprofessional team functioning; systems-level consultation with other organizations such as schools, community agencies). - 4.
+Research design and test construction (e.g., quantitative and qualitative research design and methodology, statistics, test construction and psychological measurement), including the assumptions underlying research methods. - 5.
+Program development and evaluation (e.g., methodology for total quality management, interdisciplinary service development and evaluation, implementation science).